webvaibh/Test_project_lv/README.md

 - Please migrate db. :- php artisan migrate
 - Insert a dummy user. :- php artisan db:seed --class=UserSeeder
 - Start the server. :- php artisan serve
-- Please login wuth dummy details.
+- Please login with dummy details.
 The username is demo@gmail.com and the password is Demo@321.

 ## Learning Laravel